nicolaiw/Connect4Challenge/README.md

 ## Usage
 You can Select two *.dll files.
 The two implemented algorithms will cempete aganist each other.
 You just have to implement the following abstract class.
+You can wirte your Code in every .NET Language (even in VB.Net :P).

 ``` fsharp
 [<AbstractClass>]